 I am asking two questions: How to take care of my tax lien and where can I go for Private Loans to continue my education?

-If you have a credit or debt question you’d like to ask just use the online form.
-I’m happy to help you totally for free.I Can't Get a Private Student Loan to Finish My Nursing Degree With a Tax Lien. - Shelia by Steve Rhode
+Please post your responses and follow-up messages to me on this in the comments section below.I Can't Get a Private Student Loan to Finish My Nursing Degree With a Tax Lien. - Shelia by Steve Rhode